NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 | `secretName` | The name of the secret in Secrets Manager. | `fsxn-credentials` |
 | `usernameKey` | The key in the secret that contains the username. | `username` |
 | `passwordKey` | The key in the secret that contains the password. | `password` |

+:bulb: **NOTE:** If you are going to maintain the `secretsTable` in the source code, and use the CloudFormation template to deploy the Lambda function, you will have to update the `secretsTable` variable in the code after the CloudFormation stack is created.
+Or, edit the source code within the Cloudformation template itself.

 ## Deployment
 There are two ways to deploy this script.
 The first way to is use the CloudFormation